-How Major Antibiotics Work and a Possible Benefit of Arylomycins
+How Major Types of Antibiotics Work and Facts About Arylomycins

 Antibiotics and Disease

 Antibiotics are vital chemicals that destroy the bacteria that make us sick.
 The methods of action of five major categories of antibiotics are described below.
 The drugs in the categories are commonly prescribed to treat disease.
 Unfortunately, some of them are losing their effectiveness.

 Antibiotic resistance in bacteria is a serious problem at the moment and is becoming worse.
 Some diseases are much harder to treat than they were in the past.
 Discoveries of new and potentially important antibiotics are always exciting.
 One group of chemicals that may provide us with effective drugs to fight bacteria is the arylomycins.